nomothetis/SemverKit/README.md

 incrementing versions in a consistent manner.
 A number of methods are defined to support:

 * Incrementing normal versions (patch, minor, major).
-* Incrementing pre-release versions (to other pre-release and to stable versions)
+* Incrementing pre-release versions (to pre-release alpha and beta versions and to normal versions)
 * Stabilizing a version.

 All these methods are prefixed with `next*`, and their return values are uniquely defined.